10 points for successful entitlement management

 2. Segment users

-Once your repository has been designed, it's time to segment your users.
+Once your repository is designed, you need to segment users.
 To design these typologies, rely on the knowledge of managers to better define your groups.
-IT will also have a say in the timing of certain access or application requests.
+IT will also have its say in moderating certain access or application requests.
 You can use RBAC segmentation, which is the most popular.

-Keep a close eye on external users, as they can easily fall through the cracks.
-Not having a contractual relationship with the company, they will be less likely to know the rules, and may not have the same awareness of cybersecurity risks.
+Maintain increased monitoring of external users, as they can easily slip through the cracks.
+Lacking a contractual relationship with the company, they will be less likely to know the rules and may not have the same awareness of cybersecurity risks.

 3. Principle of least privilege

-Following on from the previous point, managers will need to define application requirements for each user group, and control access rights.
-The principle of least privilege is to give the minimum number of rights and accesses to employees, in order to avoid any overflow and facilitate access monitoring.
-This point is covered in greater detail in the article on authorization management.
-To reduce security risks, users are given only what is strictly necessary.
+This point follows on from the previous one; it will be appropriate to define the application requirements for each group of users with the managers and to control access rights.
+The principle of least privilege is to give employees the minimum rights and access in order to avoid any overreach and to facilitate access monitoring.
+This point was discussed in more detail in the article on entitlement management.
+In order to reduce security risks, the user receives what is strictly necessary.

 4. Define who validates rights and access

-A strict rule must be applied: no-one can assign rights and accesses to themselves.
-Self-authorization is strictly forbidden, so it is necessary to define a hierarchical superior who will validate the request.
-Segregation of duties means that a user cannot have all the rights to a single task: creation, validation, supervision.
+A strict rule must be applied; no one can assign rights and access to themselves.
+Formal prohibition of self-authorization, so it is necessary to define a hierarchical superior who will validate the request.
+The separation of tasks implies that a user will not accumulate all rights on the same task: creation, validation, supervision.

-It's not IT's job to validate everything - managers are perfectly capable of doing that.
-On the other hand, they must define, in partnership with IT, what can be accepted and what must be studied in collaboration with IT.
+IT is not intended to validate everything; managers are entirely capable of doing so.
+However, they must define in partnership with IT what can be accepted versus what should be studied in collaboration with IT.

-Controlling the user lifecycle is a crucial aspect of authorization management.
-If you have to apply just a few of them, take this one.
+Mastering the user lifecycle is a crucial point in entitlement management.
+If you were to implement only a few, take this one.

-As employees evolve within a company, they often don't stay in the same position, unless the structure is small.
-In the event of an evolution being feasible, care should be taken to ensure that the user always has the right alignment of rights.
+An employee evolves within a company and often does not stay in the same position unless the structure is small.
+In cases where an evolution is feasible, care should be taken to ensure that the user always has the correct alignment of rights.

-An empowerment process must be in place and known to all, so that it can be applied.
-It must not be too restrictive, as it will obviously be circumvented if it is.
+An entitlement process must be put in place and known to all so that it can be applied.
+It should not be too restrictive, because, of course, in this case, it will be bypassed.

-For example, a new arrival must be integrated into one of the pre-defined groups, a change of position must be accompanied by a change of group, or new rights or applications must be discussed between managers and IT.
-You'll find the right process for your employees and your company.
+For example, a new arrival must imperatively be integrated into one of the pre-defined groups, any change of position must be accompanied by a change of group, or new assignments of rights or applications must be discussed between managers and IT.
+You will find the process that suits your employees and your company.

 This process must be clear so that it can be audited and questioned if necessary.